ny83427/java-never-sleep/chapter1/Readme.md

 ## Challenges
 * Setup development environment repeatedly is boring, can you [automate](https://gist.github.com/ny83427/4ca8801fb340bb0555e63155a7050ee9) it?
 * Install JDK8/IDEA in a different system and `HelloWorld`
-* Write a Fibonacci number calclator method inside `HelloWorld.java`
+* Write a Fibonacci number calclator `Fibonacci.java`

 ---